julia-dizhak/game-of-life/README.md

 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

 The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which has one of two possible states, live or dead.

-_But for simplicity, I would use data structure as two-dimensional array with finite number of cols and rows._
+_But for simplicity, I use data structure as two-dimensional array with finite number of cols and rows._

-The Game of Life has this name because of Conway's genetic laws or rules which cells should follow.
+The Game of Life has this name because of Conway's genetic laws, rules which cells should follow.
-Conway's genetic laws are delightfully simple.
 Every cell interacts with its 8 neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.

-_Let's imagine, that cell = 0 means death, cell = 1 means life_
+_In my implementation cell = 0 means death, cell = 1 means life_

 The rules are:
-* the cell = 0 becomes 1 (a live) when it has 3 life neighbours, otherwise it stays 0
+* the cell = 0 becomes 1 (a live) when it has 3 life neighbours, otherwise it stays 0;
-* the cell = 1 dies when it has less than 2 lives (underpopulation) and greater than 3 lives (overpopulation), otherwise it stays 1
+* the cell = 1 dies when it has less than 2 lives (underpopulation) and greater than 3 lives (overpopulation), otherwise it stays 1;

-So reproduction happens with exactly 3 neighbors, death happens with < 2, > 3 neighbours
+So reproduction happens with exactly 3 neighbors, death happens with < 2, > 3 neighbours;

+## Implementation details

+* Step 1 Starter code
+Initial state: first I need to create a 2 dimensional array that stores a random collection of 1 and 0.

+* Step 2 Display a grid
+Display a grid on the UI site (could be white and black squares).
+I can draw grid by canvas or by just DOM elements (test performance)

+* Step 3 Implement a rules
+I need to implement a mechanism (based on rules) of how cells should change after one time frame iteration.
+The idea to keep 2 states old (previous) and new one (next state) for each cell.
+And based on the previous state of the cell itself and his 8 neighbors state, update state if it's needed or stay like it was (need to think about performance).

+So I have to count neighbors, check edge cases for the grid and implement the rules which I described.